-Manbou Corp., whose shares were acquired on December 16, 2019, has been included in the scope of consolidation from the fiscal year under review.
+JR KYUSHU DRUG ELEVEN CO., LTD, a portion of whose shares was transferred on May 28, 2020, has been excluded from the scope of consolidation from the fiscal year under review and category changed to an affiliate accounted for under the equity method.

-JR Kyushu Financial Management Company, a portion of whose shares was transferred on October 2, 2019, has been excluded from the scope of consolidation from the fiscal year under review.
+Shanghai JR Kyushu Food Service Inc., which was previously a consolidated subsidiary, has been excluded from the scope of consolidation from the fiscal year under review due to its decreased significance.